 (re-post from October 5, 2012) – interesting thinking of this same time a year 6-years later…

-For over a decade I have volunteered with associations and have gone as far as Chairing several boards.
-With several of these associations there was no guidelines in managing tasks and tools to encourage volunteers often a routine of passing the torch to anyone who volunteered to take it over with little cohesive long term planning.
+For over a decade, I have volunteered with associations and have gone as far as Chairing several boards.
+With several of these associations, there were no guidelines in managing tasks and tools to encourage volunteers, often a routine of passing the torch to anyone who volunteered to take it over with little cohesive long term planning.

 - “Guide to Volunteer Recognition:

-- The most important piece of recognition is maintaining a culture of thanks – saying thank you on a regular basis.
+- The most important piece of recognition is maintaining a culture of thanks – saying thank you regularly.

 - Recognition is everybody’s responsibility, not just the volunteer’s manager.

-- It does not have to be a grand gesture of thanks, nor does it need to be incredibly time consuming.
+- It does not have to be a grand gesture of thanks, nor does it need to be incredibly time-consuming.
 Recognizing a volunteer can be as simple as sending a thank you email or card.
-It should be done separate from any other communication however, so as not to dilute the message of thanks.
+It should be done separately from any other communication, however, so as not to dilute the message of thanks.

 - It is also important to remember that everyone likes to be recognized in different ways.
-When thinking about how to thank volunteers, keep the Platinum Rule in mind: Do unto others as they want done unto them.
-In other words, try to thank them the way they want to be thanked, not necessarily the way you might want to be thanked.
+When thinking about how to thank volunteers, keep the Platinum Rule in mind: Do unto others as they want to be done unto them.
+In other words, try to thank them the way they want to be acknowledged, not necessarily the way you might want to be.
 A simple way to determine the type of recognition volunteers are looking for is to ask them why they are volunteering (building their resume, sharpening their skills, meeting new people, etc.).
 The type of recognition they are looking for is usually tied to the motivation behind their volunteerism.”

 - “Express appreciation when appropriate: Be sincere.
 Nothing turns people off more than someone who is trying to curry favor. “